Polynomial identities in Novikov algebras: Identities of Novikov algebras

 Suppose that $I$ is an ideal of $\Nov$ that is not finitely generated.
 Then we can define an infinite sequence of elements $\{f_k\}_{k\in\mathbb{N}}$ by choosing as $f_k$ the element of~$I$ with the smallest possible leading term $\hat{f_k}$ (with respect to the order $\preceq$) that does not belong to the ideal of $\Nov$ generated by $f_1,\ldots, f_{k-1}$.
 We shall assume that for each $k$ the leading coefficient of $f_k$ is equal to $1$.

-Let us consider an exotic partial order on $\mathbb{N}$ for which the positive elements are ordered in the usual way, and the element $0$ is incomparable with any other elements.
-We extend this partial order to a partial order of the set $\mathbb{N}^*$ of all finite sequences of elements of $\mathbb{N}$ by saying that $\alpha\trianglelefteq\beta$ if $\alpha$ is majorized by a subsequence of $\beta$.
-By a result of Higman \cite[Th.~4.3]{MR49867}, $(\mathbb{N}^*,\trianglelefteq)$ is a partial well order.
-This implies that for any sequence $\{\alpha_s\}$ of elements of $\mathbb{N}^*$, there exists $s<t$ such that $\alpha_s\trianglelefteq \alpha_t$.
-If we define $\alpha_s:=\alpha(\hat{f_s})$, this means that one can find $s<t$ such that there exists a subsequence of the sequence of arguments of the monomial~$\hat{f_t}$ such that the arguments of differential degree $0$, as well as of strictly positive differential degrees in that subsequence are in one-to-one correspondence with the arguments of $\hat{f_s}$, and, moreover, for each argument of strictly positive differential degree, the differential degree in $\hat{f_t}$ is greater than or equal to the corresponding differential degree in $\hat{f_s}$.
-We shall refer to this by simply saying that $\hat{f_s}$ divides $\hat{f_t}$.
+We shall now use an argument similar to that of the proof of Theorem \ref{th:CDSpecht}.
+In that proof, we established that one can find $s<t$ such that there exists a subsequence of the sequence of arguments of the monomial~$\hat{f_t}$ such that the arguments of differential degree $0$, as well as of strictly positive differential degrees in that subsequence are in one-to-one correspondence with the arguments of $\hat{f_s}$, and, moreover, for each argument of strictly positive differential degree, the differential degree in $\hat{f_t}$ is greater than or equal to the corresponding differential degree in $\hat{f_s}$.
+As before, we shall refer to this by simply saying that $\hat{f_s}$ divides $\hat{f_t}$.

 Let us show that $f_t$ belongs to the ideal generated by $f_s$.
 Using the above observation about the leading terms, we note that we can apply several Novikov substitutions to replace $f_s$ by an element $g$ from the ideal generated by $f_s$ such that $\hat{g}$ divides $\hat{f_t}$ and that the sequences of strictly positive differential degrees in $\hat{g}$ and $\hat{f_t}$ are the same.
 Since the arity and the differential degree of a Novikov element differ by one, this forces $\hat{g}=\hat{f_t}$.
 The difference $f_t-g$ has the leading term smaller than that of $f_t$, and hence belongs to the ideal generated by $f_1,\ldots, f_{t-1}$.
 Since $g$ belongs to the ideal generated by $f_s$, we conclude that $f_t=(f_t-g)+g$ belongs to the ideal generated by $f_1,\ldots, f_{t-1}$, which is a contradiction.
 It follows that the ideal $I$ is finitely generated. \end{proof}